The Most Common Business Loan Fees: Extra Costs to Watch Out For

 Some lenders may have their own unique fees, but these are the most common business loan fees.

 Most lenders take fees out of your total loan amount.
 So if you’re approved for a $50,000 loan but charged $1,000 in fees, you’ll end up getting $49,000.
 So if you want to be a savvy borrower, you should plan accordingly.

 Annual fees (lines of credit): Some lenders charge an annual fee to keep your business line of credit open and active.

 Late payment fee: This one’s simple.
 If you’re late making a payment on your business loan, your lender might charge you a fee.
-Some lenders charge a flat late fee, but many charge a percentage of the missed payment.
+Some lenders charge a fixed late fee, but many charge a percentage of the missed payment.
 The vast majority of business loans include late payment fees.

-Non-sufficient funds (NSF) fee: This is another common payment-related fee.
-If a lender tries to collect a business loan payment (either through an automated transfer or accepting your manual payment) but you don’t have enough funds in the associated bank account, you might get charged an NSF fee―and you’ll still be responsible for the usual payment too.
+Non-sufficient funds (NSF) fee: This is another standard payment-related fee.
+If a lender tries to collect a business loan payment (either through an automated transfer or accepting your manual payment) but you don't have enough funds in the associated bank account, you might get charged an NSF fee―and you’ll still be responsible for the usual payment too.